networq/website/concepts.md

 NetworQ uses a few concepts you need to understand in order to build your own graphs.

-Below you'll find definitions for NetworQ's terms:
+Find definitions for NetworQ's terms below:

 ## Node